xm497/EA_demo__BQ/README.md

 ## Overview

-This comprehensive tutorial guides you through building an end-to-end data analysis project using Google Cloud Platform (GCP) BigQuery Notebooks.
+This tutorial guides you through building an end-to-end data project using Google Cloud Platform (GCP) BigQuery Notebooks.
 You'll work with multiple data sources including a CSV, JSON files, and text logs to analyze sales and engagement data for a EA online bookstore.

 ## Project Goal